bmizerany/noeqd/README.md

 * `GUID`: Globally Unique Identifier
 * `datacenter`: A facility used to house computer systems.
-* `worker`: A single `noeq` process with a worker and datacenter ID combination unique to their cohort.
+* `worker`: A single `noeqd` process with a worker and datacenter ID combination unique to their cohort.
 * `datacenter-id`: An integer representing a particular datacenter.
 * `worker-id`: An integer representing a particular worker.
 * `machine-id`: The comination of `datacenter-id` and `worker-id`